bwo/units-poc/README.md

 defines units for testing, and since equivalence is simply having the same canonical form, we have the desiderata from the blog post.
-On the other hand, for specifically *units of measure*, this is not necessarily what you really want; there is no way, for instance, to express that yards and meters are both units of length and should perhaps be interconvertible (albeit not implicitly), the way you can do in [Frink](https://frinklang.org/).
+On the other hand, for specifically *units of measure*, this is not necessarily what you really want (again, you want [`uom`](https://docs.rs/uom/latest/uom/), which actually knows that units of measure are supposed to measure things!) there is no way, for instance, to express that yards and meters are both units of length and should perhaps be interconvertible (albeit not implicitly), the way you can do in [Frink](https://frinklang.org/), and possibly the aforementioned `uom`.
 On the final hand, this saves me from having to have an opinion on whether or not [the candela is a scam](https://frinklang.org/frinkdata/units.txt), and being able to answer the question "how big of a cube is a gallon" is not really the problem at issue.